 Countertransference can disempower you, exhaust you, and ultimately lead to burn out.
 It takes you out of your wise mind and puts you in your emotional mind, which is harmful to your clients and ultimately harmful to your own wellbeing.
 Your nervous system cannot be in fight, flight, freeze, or fawn regularly.
 Referring these clients on is essential.

-In every town there are lots of other restaurants -therapists so we do not have to live in counter transference.
+In every town there are lots of other restaurants/therapists so we do not have to live in counter transference.
 Stuck in the suffering boat with our clients.

 We can ask for help, consult, and refer to other therapists.

-I keep comparing therapy to food because therapy is sustenance and in order for our clients to change they must take therapy into themselves.
+I keep comparing therapy to food because therapy is sustenance and in order for our clients to change they must take therapy onto themselves.
 They must assimilate the experience and make it their own.

 Often the change that clients want is comparable to a really hot Thai meal that they can barely ingest.
 If change is to occur it will be uncomfortable, maybe even the hardest thing they have willingly done in their lives.
 It may require mild, medium, hot, or Thai hot therapy.
 Ponder what spice you are and what spice your clients needs because it may not be the same temperature!

-Remember we are not alone, create your own team of therapists in your community.
+Remember we are not alone.
+Create your own team of therapists in your community.
 It takes a village even for us!